sybiesuga/MIST-4600-Group-Project-2/README.md

 Two Questions:

--How does crime type distribution vary across D.C.'s 8 wardsand
+-How does crime type distribution vary across D.C.'s 8 wardsand?

 -which wards face the highest burden of violent vs. property crime?